mooneta/mooneta.github.io/_posts/2024-5-19-notes-on-readings-in-chalmers-pom-anthology.md

 11. “The Nature of Mental States,” Hilary Putnam

-22. “The Many Problems of Mental Causation,” Jaegwon Kim
+22. “The Many Problems of Mental Causation” (excerpt), Jaegwon Kim

     Mental causation is important for human agency, knowledge, and psychology.
     Three problems of mental causation: